EngineerBetter/concourse-up/README.md

 All flags are optional

-`--region value`  AWS region (default: "eu-west-1") [$AWS_REGION] `--json`          Output as json [$JSON]
+`--region value`  AWS region (default: "eu-west-1") [$AWS_REGION]
+- `--namespace value` Any valid string that provides a meaningful namespace of the deployment - Used as part of the configuration bucket name [$NAMESPACE].
+    >Note that if namespace has been provided in the initial `deploy` it will be required for any subsequent `concourse-up` calls against the same deployment.
+`--json`          Output as json [$JSON]
 `--env`           Output environment variables `--cert-expiry`   Output the expiry of the BOSH director's NATS certificate